diffblue/cbmc/doc/architectural/background-concepts.md

 mostly *propositional logic* and (fragments of) *first-order logic*.

-In the following, we will quickly discuss propositional logic, in combination with SAT solving, and show how to build a simple bounded model checker for a finite-state program.
+In the following, we will quickly discuss propositional logic, in combination with SAT solving, and show how to build a simple bounded model checker.
 Actual bounded model checking for software requires a number of additional steps and concepts, which will be introduced as required later on.